Hes-Siemelink/instacli/instacli-spec/reference/user-interaction/Prompt object.md

 ## Basic usage

-Use **Prompt all** to fire multiple questions at once and capture the answers in the output variable.
+Use **Prompt object** to fire multiple questions at once and capture the answers in the output variable.

 <!-- yaml instacli before
 Stock answers: